itarato/JsonDefRuby/README.md

 This is a development project, and unless it gains some interest it will remain so.

 Nevertheless I plan to add:
-- null and boolean type validation
-- array type rules, such as element type, ...
 - string and number constraints
+- add validation error messages